-This Melnor lightweight garden hose helps gardeners water delicate plants or the garden on a timer.
+Melnor’s lightweight hose helps gardeners water delicate plants or the garden on a timer.
 The soaker hose seeps water slowly along the length of the hose, managing the output at all times.

-The vinyl soaker hose comes in 25-, 50-, and 75-foot lengths with a plastic female coupling and a capped plastic male coupling to prevent the water from flowing out of the end of the hose.
+The vinyl soaker hose comes with a plastic female coupling and a capped plastic male coupling to prevent the water from flowing out of the end of the hose.
 Drain the hose by removing the cap or connect it to a second soaker hose, though low water pressure may occur beyond 75 feet.
 When setting up this 2-pound hose, avoid sharp curves because soaker hoses are susceptible to kinks.